Matarwy/TradingPlanet-Swap/docs/ADD_BLOCKCHAIN.md

 For successful connection need 2 people: 1 senior React JS developer (you or your) and one tech Lead (from us). <Br>

 A new senior JS developer, without blockchain skills, connect takes 2-3 month for:
-- Research of atomic swap technology
+- Research of P2P swap technology
 - Research of our app arhitecture
 - Do Plan A (see below)